BDUG/vanillanoprop/README.md

 - **Autoencoder** – `cargo run --example autoencoder` ([walkthrough](docs/examples/autoencoder.md))
   Runs a small variational autoencoder to reconstruct MNIST images.
+- **Tree policy optimization** – `cargo run --example treepo` Demonstrates a minimal `TreePoAgent` on a 1‑D line world.
+Each episode prints the probability of moving toward the goal, which should increase as the agent learns.
 - **Hugging Face Transformer** – `cargo run --example hf_transformer` ([walkthrough](docs/examples/hf_transformer.md))
   Downloads a tiny BERT model and runs a dummy inference to verify tensor shapes.